-Over all, property tax revenue increased approximately 3.7%, somewhat less than the County's estimated 4.8% increase in assessed property values located within the District.
-The decrease in expectation was due to the remapping of a shopping center in a neighboring city.
-Charges for services increased due to increased finance and admin services provided to SMEMPS, as well as an incremental increase in contract charges to the City of Belvedere.
-Intergovernmental revenues decreased due to the District's level of participation in Out of County wildfire response, which can vary from year to year.
+Overall, property tax revenue increased approximately 4.8%, a little higher than the County's estimated 4.4% increase in assessed property values located within the District.
+Charges for services increased due to an incremental increase in contract charges to the City of Belvedere.
+Intergovernmental revenues increased due to the District's level of participation in Out of County wildfire response, which can vary from year to year.
+Joint venture revenues decreased due to normal fluctuations in emergency medical transport revenues.